-The Trustees regularly review the performance of investment funds.
+This risk is considered by the Trustees and its advisers both upon the initial appointment of the fund manager and on an ongoing basis thereafter.
 A range of actively managed and passively managed fund are available to members.

 • Liquidity risk - This refers to the risk that the Fund's assets cannot be realised at short notice in line with member demand.